batman-nair/IRCIS/README.md

 ## How to compile and run

-Just run `./build.sh` to compile the program with the tests and creates the final executable with a single command.
+Just run `./build.sh` to compile the program with the tests and create the final executable with a single command.

 You can run the program with
 ``` sh